groboclown/kota/docs/notes/reverse-generation.md

 This has a strong implication on the matching formulas and the attribute definitions.

-Investingating [jsLPSolver](https://github.com/JWally/jsLPSolver) for conditions where the ranges of values isn't clear cut.
+Investigating [jsLPSolver](https://github.com/JWally/jsLPSolver) for conditions where the ranges of values isn't clear cut.